Snow pastes Des Moines and is poised to plaster Minneapolis in rare fall storm setup

 “The first notable accumulating snowfall event of the season is on the way tomorrow for much of the area,” it wrote in its forecast discussion.

-Some computer models show the potential for even more than five inches of snow, but some may not accumulate initially due to warm ground temperatures.
+Some computer models show the potential for even more than five inches of snow, but some may not accumulate initially because of warm ground temperatures.

 The Twin Cities saw their first flakes of the season last Friday, when a wet coating accumulated.